Chapter 10 : Surrounded by Magical Graffiti - Part 1.

 Draco began to pace slowly, unsure of how much to tell her about his dream, if anything at all.
 His hand rubbed at his jaw line nervously as he thought maybe this was all a mistake.

-“Draco.”
-She finally spoke, basking in the warmth of the air and his cloak that she didn’t want to give back to him, even though she no longer needed it.
+“Draco,” she finally spoke, basking in the warmth of the air and his cloak that she didn’t want to give back to him, even though she no longer needed it.

 “So… now that you have me in this lovely cave, tell me.
-Why the gifts to us all?”
-She said in a kind manner, thinking it would be a better approach to get him to talk with her than shrieking at him.
+Why the gifts to us all?” she asked in a kind manner, thinking it would be a better approach to get him to talk with her than shrieking at him.
 “Something tells me that you didn’t do it to be nice to my friends and it probably is part of some diabolical scheme you have going against us.
 Whatever it is, I’d appreciate the truth.”

 “You are partly correct.
 I most certainly did not do it to be nice to your friends and it is part of a scheme… but not exactly a diabolical one.”